tobyweston/tempus-fugit-site/source/documentation/threading/conditions/index.markdown

 `Conditions.isWaiting(Thread thread)`

 A Condition that allows you to test if a thread is in a waiting state.
-Combining the condition with some classes from the [temporal](time.html#Conditions_and_Waiting) package allows you to wait for a thread to be in the waiting state.
 For example,

 {% codeblock lang:java %}